alexpana/kreativity-ui/README.md

 new components can be created very easily and work as expected.
 New widgets are added with every release and we currently have ~300 unit tests.
 Plans include support for tree views, tables and tabbed panels, which aren't supported by any other framework, and cannot be easily implemented in those frameworks.

+**Q: Why prefix all classes with Kr prefix?
+That's so yesterday.**

+A: It's lame, I know.
+Nobody uses prefixes anymore.
+Or do they?
+Whether for legacy reasons or otherwise Qt, Unreal Engine, java's Swing all use prefixes.
+The reason I'm using them is because of autocomplete.
+If I didn't use a prefix, my trusty IDE would fill my autocomplete list with components from other frameworks and hinder my development by just a tiny bit (just like it does with List because libgdx also implements a list class).
+So yeah, that's the reason.